Ruin0x11/modding-opennefia-by-example/src/en/items.md

 ### Useable Items

 Some items have a "use" action, like the sewing kit or barbecue set.
-Here is how to implement this, with the `on_use` callback:
+To implement this, specify an `on_use` callback:

 ```lua
 data:add {